chem330/chem330.github.io/nitrate/index.md

 ## What to Turn In

-1. Upload two copies (.jl and .html) of your completed notebook to the assignment for this experiment on Canvas.
+1. Upload the .jl and .html versions of your completed notebook to the assignment for this experiment on Canvas.